New Educational Video Series with John Muir Laws

 Coming Fall 2020

-Join me each week for a free 15-min recorded nature journaling workshop featuring fun and engaging activities that build the skills of a scientist, naturalist, artist, and observer.
+In partnership with the Children’s Creativity Museum in San Francisco, I am working with a team to produce a series of 40 FREE 15-min recorded nature journaling workshops featuring fun and engaging activities that build the skills of a scientist, naturalist, artist, and observer.
+The goal is to release one each week throughout the school year, starting soon!
 Appropriate for children of all ages as well as adults, this program will connect science, language arts, math, visual arts, critical thinking, and mindfulness.

 My hope is that everyone around the world–from school teachers and their students, to homeschoolers, to parents and their children, to all adults–will enjoy these free workshops and use them to explore nature, take time to notice the wonder and beauty all around us, and fall more deeply in love with nature through the pages of their journals.